orsonteodoro/nano-ycmd/README.md

 ####Branches

-* The master branch contains the official nano source code.
+* The master branch contains upstreams nano source code untouched.
 * The ymcd-code-completion contains a modification to nano to have ycmd support?

 ####Dependencies